camposjoaoc/camposjoaoc/README.md

 # João - Developer in Progress 🚀

 Hello!
-My name is João, and I'm beginning my journey in the world of programming.
+My name is João, and I'm progressing in my journey through the world of programming.
 Currently, I live in Sweden 🇸🇪 and am exploring various technologies to develop my skills.
 In my free time, I enjoy watching YouTube videos 📺, playing video games 🎮, watching series or movies 🎬, and browsing social media 📱.

 ## 🚀 Skills

 - **Languages**: JavaScript (beginner to intermediate level)
 - **Test Automation Tools**: I have experience with **Cypress** 🐞, **Postman** 📬, and **Selenium** 🕸️, though I'm still honing my skills in these tools.
-- **Front-End Development**: Currently learning front-end development 🌐, and you can find some related projects in my repository.
+- **Front-End Development**: Completed a front-end development course 🌐, and you can find some related projects in my repository.
+- **Back-End Development**: Currently enrolled in a back-end development course 🔧 to expand my knowledge and skills.
 - **Continuous Learning**: I'm always looking to learn more about programming and software development 📚.

 ## 📚 Projects